Drive storage and free space

 These can be indicative of both hardware and software

-or missing Operating System, firmware issues, damaged device drivers,
+corrupt or damaged Operating System, firmware issues, device

 The timing of a KP's appearance can be a significant clue as